 An effective P2P solution provides finance information that will help to reduce supplier costs.
 For example, if you discover you can fulfil most invoices with zero-touch, you can negotiate an early payment discount from key suppliers.

 Automatically recording and reporting on the organisation’s purchasing habits helps finance and procurement professionals to build strategic plans.
 This means that finance can inform procurement on whether savings secured translate to a rise in profit and contribute to high-level business goals.

 By streamlining the procurement process and making workflows more efficient, the right P2P solution can free up key staff to implement innovative, strategic solutions that will help achieve high-level goals.

-Close collaboration between finance and procurement also helps businesses to set and fulfil effective key performance indicators.
+Close collaboration between finance and procurement also helps businesses to set and fulfil effective KPIs.